geostk/Scene-Classification-based-on-Bags-of-Words/README.md

 # Bag-of-Words-for-Scene-Classification

 Scene classification based on Bag-of-Words and Spatial Pyramid Matching.
-Multiprocess is used to accelerate extracting features from images and Mapping images to their visual words representation.
+Multiprocessing is used to accelerate extracting features from images and Mapping images to their visual words representations.
 There are 9 kinds of scene in our data.

 config.py: Contains the configuration of some of the parameters used in this project.

-dictionary.py: Contains functions related to creating filterbank, computing dictionary and get the visual word map of an image.
+dictionary.py: Contains functions related to creating filterbank, computing dictionary and getting the visual word map of an image.

 filterbank.py: Contains the definition of some filters and the corresponding function to get filter responses from a given image.